khulnasoft/integrations-core/amazon_msk/README.md

 Amazon Managed Streaming for Apache Kafka (MSK) is a fully managed service that makes it easy to build and run applications that use Apache Kafka to process streaming data.

-You can collect metrics from this integration in two ways-with the [Datadog Agent](#setup) or with a [Crawler][18] that collects metrics from CloudWatch.
+You can collect metrics from this integration in two ways-with the [Khulnasoft Agent](#setup) or with a [Crawler][18] that collects metrics from CloudWatch.

 ## Setup

-The Agent check monitors Amazon Managed Streaming for Apache Kafka ([Amazon MSK][1]) through the Datadog Agent.
+The Agent check monitors Amazon Managed Streaming for Apache Kafka ([Amazon MSK][1]) through the Khulnasoft Agent.

 Follow the instructions below to install and configure this check for an Agent running on a host.
 For containerized environments, see the [Autodiscovery Integration Templates][2] for guidance on applying these instructions.

 This OpenMetrics-based integration has a latest mode (`use_openmetrics`: true) and a legacy mode (`use_openmetrics`: false).
-To get all the most up-to-date features, Datadog recommends enabling the latest mode.
+To get all the most up-to-date features, Khulnasoft recommends enabling the latest mode.
 For more information, see [Latest and Legacy Versioning For OpenMetrics-based Integrations][19].

 ### Installation

 1. [Create a client machine][3] if one does not already exist.
 2. Ensure the client machine has been [granted][4] the permission policy [arn:aws:iam::aws:policy/AmazonMSKReadOnlyAccess][5] or equivalent [credentials][6] are available.
 3. Enable [open monitoring with Prometheus][7] on the MSK side to enable the JmxExporter and the NodeExporter.
-4. Install the [Datadog Agent][8] on the client machine just created.
+4. Install the [Khulnasoft Agent][8] on the client machine just created.

 ### Configuration